What’s this engagement about?

 Phase One – now complete – used surveys that sought input from workers and employers on their current paid sick leave programs and on what they would like to see in a province-wide model.

-Phase Two will begin September 22.
-Informed by the results of the surveys, an Options Paper is now being developed which will present a range of possible models for the new paid sick leave entitlement.
+Phase Two has now begun.
+Informed by the results of the surveys, an Options Paper has been developed which presents a range of possible models for the new paid sick leave entitlement.

 How to participate

 In the first phase of this engagement, we sought information from employers and workers about what paid sick leave they currently have in their workplaces and what improvements could be made.

 Now, in phase two, we used your responses to help us develop three options for the minimum number of paid sick days.
 We need your feedback to help decide what option is best for B.C.’s workers and employers.

 What do you think BC’s minimum standard should be for paid sick days?

 Tell us which of the three possible options you prefer for B.C.’s new paid sick leave entitlement.

 Gathered information from business owners and employers in B.C. about the impact of offering sick leave and the number of days they would support.